MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 ## Supporting Egress in Private VPC Accounts

 To support the Egress use-case, you must ensure your network architecture tightly couples NAT with an Internet Gateway by, e.g., giving subaccounts a paved path to a NAT Gateway in another account.
-You can do this via:
+Your options:
 1. [Centralized Egress via Transit Gateway (TGW)](#option-1-centralized-egress-via-transit-gateway-tgw)
 2. [Centralized Egress via PrivateLink (or VPC Peering) with Proxy](#option-2-centralized-egress-via-privatelink-or-vpc-peering-with-proxy)
 3. [Centralized Egress via Gateway Load Balancer (GWLB) with Firewall](#option-3-centralized-egress-via-gateway-load-balancer-gwlb-with-firewall)